enderv/awsmfa-go/README.md

   -i string
         Source Profile (default "default")
-  -o    Boolean flag to overwrite profile if this is not set you can not have same source and target profile -rotate-identity-keys
+  -o    Boolean flag to overwrite profile if this is not set you can not have same source and target profile -role-to-assume string
+        Full ARN of Role To Assume -rotate-identity-keys
         Boolean flag to rotate keys of the source profile when fetching new credentials -t string